cran-task-views/MissingData/MissingData.md

     imputing with the same value all missing instances of a variable.
 -   *Generic packages*: The packages `r pkg("VIM")` and `r pkg("filling")` contain several popular methods for missing value imputation (including some listed in the sections dedicated to specific methods as listed below).
+    In addition, `r pkg("simputation")` is a general package for imputation by any prediction method that can be combined with various regression methods, and works well with the tidyverse.
 -   *k-nearest neighbors* is a popular method for missing data imputation that is available in many packages including the main packages `r pkg("yaImpute", priority = "core")` (with many different methods for